frochet/nvim_conf/README.md

-install sto$w package, then run from within:
+install stow package, then run from within:

 stow editor